 To be loved, we must first love

-Changing approach to criticism
+Changing the approach to criticism

 The author proposes a different approach to criticism in relationships.